yawMD/Simple-sales-site/README.md

-- 👋 Hi, I’m Emmanuel MacDan
+- 👋 Hi, I’m a Fullstack Web Developer
 - 👀 I’m interested in technology
-- im a full stack dev
 - i love to code

 <!---